tjenni/lua-physical/README.md

 2.8 * _m^2
 ```

-In this example two length a and b are defined and then multiplied together.
-The result is an area quantity and the unit is convertedt to square meter.
-Another, slightly more complicated example is
+In the above example, two length a and b are defined and then multiplied.
+The result is an area.
+The unit of this area is `_m*_m` and has to be explicitly converted to `_m^2` be the `:to()` command.
+The nexst example is slightly more complicated.

 ```
 > require("physical")